Laragear/MetaModel/README.md

 > [!CAUTION]
 >
 > Morphs are only supported for a single relation.
-It's highly discouraged multiple morphs relations on one table.
+Multiple morphs relations on a single table is highly discouraged.

 If your migration requires morph relationships, you will find that end-developers won't always have the same key type in their application.
 This problem can be fixed by using the `createMorph()` or `createNullableMorph()` method with the `Blueprint` instance and the name of the morph type.